Obtained at least 60 ects of the MSc. ICT in Business

 - Apply at Programme Coördinator by sending your idea in a few lines

-- Find a first supervisor
+- Find a first supervisor and an internship

 - Make a proper project proposal

 - Find second reader